jdjakub/phd-thesis/ch-bl.md

 To make programming in-system pleasant enough, we need a high-level programming language that executes on top of the system substrate.
 This means that programs and all their necessary runtime state will be stored in the system state and the execution will be done either by a compiler to the substrate's instruction set or an interpreter.

 ## Shortcuts for Low-Level Substrates
 For a programming system built atop a limited platform (\eg{} hardware), the temporary infrastructure may be the best tool that is available for programming.
 In that case, we would write the compiler or interpreter directly using the instruction set.
 However, as long as the platform has higher capabilities or one has access to alternative platforms, this may not be optimal.
-When Paul Allen and Bill Gates wrote the famous BASIC programming language for the Altair 8800, they did not do this *on* the Altair, but using an Intel 8080 CPU emulator written and running on Harvard's PDP-10.
+When Paul Allen and Bill Gates wrote the famous BASIC programming language for the Altair 8800, they did not do this *on* the Altair, but instead used an Intel 8080 CPU emulator written and running on Harvard's PDP-10.
 The high-level language was thus developed *outside the system.*

 In \ac{COLA}, it is unclear how the Lisp-like programming language is built beyond the broad outlines.
 What is clear is that the bootstrapping process is carried out by means of source code files written in some text editor.
 In other words, it wisely takes advantage of the affordances of its Unix platform, avoiding the Turing Tarpit failure mode described in Section\ \ref{the-major-design-conflict}.